 They come in two main designs.
 A parking block is like a smaller version of the concrete stops you see in most parking lots.

 Simply pull forward until your tires touch the block, telling you to stop.

 The Parking Target blocks come in both 18″ and 24″ lengths.
 Both attach to your garage floor with adhesive tape.

-Because the mat sits underneath your tires, it absorbs the heat and not your floor.
+Because the mat sits underneath your tires, it absorbs the heat, not your floor.

-Maxsa, the makers of one of the laser parking aids I lisste bove, also makes parking mats.
+Maxsa, the maker of one of the laser parking aids I listed above, also makes parking mats.

-The Maxsa Park Right parking mat is one of the highest rated parking mats, while still being very affordable.
-It has an MSRP of $19.95 and is available in three different colors (black, red, or yellow).
+The Maxsa Park Right parking mat is one of the highest-rated, affordable parking mats.
+It is available in three colors (black, red, or yellow).
 It’s easy to install with double-sided tape or adhesive.

 Wall bumpers act as a cushion to prevent damage to your car if you open your door into yo garage wall.

 The Ampulla GWP01 wall bumpers are the best on the market.
 They’re easy to line up and install on several different surfaces, even over curves and corners.

 They’re made from a 1/4″ cushioned material that’s scratch resistant and eco-friendly.
 It can withstand over 300 pounds (136kg) of direct impact force from your car door.